-Our Accounting and Finance PhD programme aims to develop world-class researchers, specialised in building theory and producing valuable insight into current issues in accounting and finance.
+Our Accounting and Finance PhD aims to develop world-class researchers, specialised in building theory and producing valuable insight into current issues in accounting and finance.

 Why study with us?